Shane will be teaching a portrait painting workshop in August. Tap/Click the "Specialized Workshops" button

 Oil, Acrylic and Watercolor Pigments (or their color

-equivalents) listed below are necessary for limited-palette
+equivalents) listed below are essential for limited-palette

 paintings in most lighting situations.
 Students are welcome to purchase the often

-primary colors plus some secondary
+version of the primary colors plus some secondary

 colors and useful neutrals.
 Other colors can be bought in